-- Became Archbishop of Canterbury when the Church of England was established. - His influence on the Church kept it Protestant in leaning. - He encouraged the king to allow the Bible to be read in the churches (1537). - After Henry's death, Cranmer developed the hugely influential Book of Common Prayer for the Church of England. - Swiss reformer, Martin Bucer, exiled to England, helped revise it to be even more Reformed in character. - Cranmer helped formulate what became the 39 Articles of the Church of England, a blend of Lutheran and Calvinist doctrine, but decidedly Protestant in character. - Martyred for his faith under Bloody Mary.
+- Became Archbishop of Canterbury when the Church of England was established - He influenced the Church to lean Protestant - He encouraged the king to allow the Bible to be read in the churches (1537) - After Henry's death, Cranmer developed the hugely influential Book of Common Prayer for the Church of England - Swiss reformer, Martin Bucer, exiled to England, helped revise it to be even more Reformed in character - Cranmer helped formulate what became the 39 Articles of the Church of England, a blend of Lutheran and Calvinist doctrine, but decidedly Protestant in character. - Martyred for his faith under Bloody Mary.